Your Pet’s Behavioral Issues Might Be All in Their Gut

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-When it comes to life decisions, you listen to your gut a lot.
-Maybe even deciding to adopt your pet was a gut decision — heavily influenced by cuteness.
-When it comes to our physical guts, though, there are all sorts of vitamins and supplements claiming to set things right and make you feel better.
+Deciding to adopt your pet was probably what you’d call “a gut decision” — heavily influenced by cuteness.
+When it comes to our physical gut, though, there are all sorts of vitamins and supplements claiming to set things right and make you feel better.

 Although our pets’ noses tell them more about the world than their guts might, they need some TLC in that area, too.
 If you’ve got a dog or cat that acts anxious or lashes out, you’ve probably tried everything from environmental changes to behavior modification to medication.
 But one thing you may not have considered is a deep dive into your pet’s gut microbiome.

 Not sure how gut health connects to one’s emotional response?
 It has to do with the gut-brain axis, which is how the digestive tract communicates back and forth with the central nervous system.
 If you’ve ever felt butterflies in your stomach when you’re worried, you’ve experienced the gut-brain axis in action.

 Researchers studying the connection between gut health and mental disorders in humans have found evidence suggesting that regulating gut bacteria could help alleviate anxiety symptoms.
 And it turns out the same could be true for our furry friends.

 Serotonin and dopamine are examples of “feel good” chemicals used by the brain to affect mood and decision-making.
 Bacteria in the gut produces the bulk of these chemicals.
 Other bacteria in the gut may produce chemicals that promote anxiety or mood disorders.
 So, it makes sense that regulating gut bacteria could affect mood or behavior.
 Studies have found differences in the microbiomes of anxious mice and aggressive dogs that could prove helpful for developing treatments and therapies.